ayham-1/rftp/README.md

-# ftp
+# rftp
-A simple CLI ftp client/server for a school project.
+A simple CLI ftp client/server for a school project written in rust (hence the r in the name).